 Why You Need To Get Legal Liabilities To Passengers (LLTP)

 On the surface, taking on the extra coverage that Legal Liabilities To Passengers offers might seem unnecessary.
 After all, if you’re a driver who already has comprehensive insurance coverage, you’re likely already protected for it, right?
+Wrong!

 While a comprehensive policy certainly covers a lot of scenarios, it doesn’t extend to protecting you from legal liabilities suffered from your own passengers.
 Your policy states this fact succinctly in section B of your auto insurance coverage document.
 In other words, assuming you had friends or acquaintances in your vehicle and got involved in an accident through your own fault, should the victims sue you and you don’t have Legal Liabilities To Passengers coverage, that expense will have to be covered out of your own pocket.
 Do you see why getting Legal Liabilities To Passengers mightn’t really overkill now?
 Wait, there’s more!

 Are Legal Liabilities To Passengers Policy Coverage Compulsory?